 Elise was born and raised in inner-city Boston and deeply values the crossroads of culture and class that experience gave her.
 Prior to joining Shearwater, Elise was the Director of Sales and Marketing at MindMax where she led new university partnerships.
 She also worked with universities nationwide at Crimson Hexagon, a industry-leading SaaS company, and brings nonprofit experience from her work at Year Up, Inc. Elise earned her MBA in marketing at Simmons College School of Management and her Bachelor of Arts degree from Gordon College.
 Elise loves her (big) family, lifting weights, and playing the piano (in that order).

 "[I would advise my college self to not] be afraid to take classes that you feel are challenging and far outside of your comfort zone -- especially those in STEM.
 And don't let early bad grades in those classes deter you.
 You belong in these classes, and your future self will be using the foundations that you build more than you know!"

 Eliza is passionate about empowering all kinds of curious minds.
 Before joining Shearwater, she worked as a student advisor, data analyst and program manager in both non-profits and startups -- including Quad Learning and AVID -- focused on non-traditional and underserved students.
 She graduated magna cum laude from Cornell University, where she studied the history of US education policy and sat on the editorial board of the Cornell Daily Sun.

-Eli Rose - Engineering Lead
+Eli Rose - Director of Engineering

 "In high school, I had a fixed mindset.
 I was good at taking tests and skated by on that, and didn't think about academics too much or try to improve.
 In college I started taking computer science classes, and 1-2 years in hit a wall where my usual 'think really hard about it' strategy stopped working.
 This was existentially frustrating to me and I had zero coping strategies for it!
 It took a long time for me to build a growth mindset."